Bustan (book)

 It was Saadi's first work.
 The book contains the fruits of Saadi's long experience and his judgements upon life, and is illustrated by a vast collection of anecdotes.
 It includes accounts of Saadi's travels and his analysis of human psychology.
-He often mentions his accounts with fervour and advice similar to Aesop's fables.
+He often mentions his accounts with fervour and advice similar to Aesop's Fables.
 The book has ten chapters regarding the issues of ethics and training; namely, justice, mercy, love, humility, contentment, devotions, education, gratitude, repentance, and praying.

-This book is one of the 100 greatest books of all time according to Bokklubben World Library.
+The Bustan is among the 100 greatest books of all time according to Bokklubben World Library.
 It is composed in mathnawī style (rhyming couplets), and has been translated into English.
-The Bustan was translated into Dutch in 1688 by Daniel Havart.
+In 1688, the Bustan was translated into Dutch by Daniel Havart.

 In India, Bustan and Gulistan were taught to schoolboys in maktabs, and it had to be learnt by heart.